Print

 Instructions

-1. Place egg , mustard, vinegar, salt, in a 2-cup jar and use an immersion blender ( right in the jar).
+1. Place egg, mustard, vinegar, and salt in a 2-cup jar and use an immersion blender (right in the jar).
+Blend on low speed or whisk for 20-30 seconds until frothy.
 Alternatively, use a food processor, or use a bowl and whisk by hand.
-Blend /whisk for 30 seconds until frothy.

 2. Add 1 teaspoon oil.
-Blend well, for 30 seconds.
+Blend well on the lowest speed for 20-30 seconds.
 Then add another teaspoon of oil, blending for 20 seconds.
-Keep adding a teaspoon at a time, blending between each addition -until it is creamy.
+Keep adding a teaspoon at a time, blending on the lowest speed between each addition, until it is creamy.
 Be patient here in the beginning with the first 1/4 cup of olive oilthis initial stage is the key to getting the mayo to emulsify and get creamy and thick.
 Once it’s creamy, then gradually add a tablespoon at a time, blending or vigorously whisking in between each addition.
 If done right, the mixture will thicken as you keep adding and blending.

 3. Scrape down sides if need be, and blend until thick and creamy.